-I removed the full version of this thread after one of the people named in the original title apologised for sending some of the bizarrest threats I've ever received.
+I removed the full version of this thread after one of the people named in the original title apologized for sending some of the bizarrest threats I've ever received.
 Sadly, I think they were a result of some serious mental health issues, which hopefully are getting some attention.
-I'm not entirely sure the apology was sincere, but I decided to take it as if it were and I subsequently edited this thread.
-I didn't want to delete the whole thing as, mental health issues aside, I find this saga incrediable interesting and worth my time,
+I'm not entirely sure the apology was sincere, but I decided to take it as if it were and I subsequently edited this thread to remove the name of the person who sent me said bizarre threats.
+I didn't want to delete the whole thing as, mental health issues aside, I find this saga incredibly interesting, and it's a larger story of course

 A few days before Christmas last year I checked my inbox and found a mysterious email warning me not to write the book with Yeon-mi and help “spread her lies”.